• About

 Eligibility requirements for employment

-• agree to undertake a criminal history check, if it is a requirement for your position - this is identified in the ‘special conditions’ section of the duty statement
+• agree to undertake a Nationally Coordinated Criminal History Check (NCHCC) if it is a requirement for your position, as identified in the ‘special conditions’ section of the relevant duty statement

 Steps in registering

-There are 3 steps to the ROI process:
+There are 3 steps in the ROI process:

-2. Confirm your email address and your account by answering the screening questionnaire.
+• confirming your email address and the creation of your account by answering the screening questionnaire

-3. Finalise your registration by entering your bank, tax and superannuation details.
+• finalising your registration by entering your bank, tax, and superannuation details.

-Download the user guide using the link below.
-The guide is designed to walk you through the process step by step.
+Download the ECSA Employment Portal - Registration of Interest user guide.
+The guide is designed to walk you through creating a ROI step by step.

 Contact